accosmin/nano/README.md

 This small (nano) library is used as a sandbox for training and testing models, such as neural networks and convolution networks, on various image classification and object detection problems.

+Dependencies: gcc 4.9+, CMake 3.1+, Ninja, Boost, Eigen3, LibArchive and DevIL.

+Platform: (Arch)Linux x64.
+The code is written to be cross-platform, so it may work (with minor fixes) on other plaforms (e.g. OSX/clang, Windows/MSVC).

 ## Concepts

 The library is built around several key concepts mapped to C++ object interfaces.
 Each object instantation is registered with an **ID** and thus it can be selected